Únětice culture: Social organisation

 Archeological evidence from 2000 BC onwards points to the emergence of a more complex and ranked society in central Europe and the appearance of a new aristocratic leadership on top of the traditional clan-based organisation of farmsteads and hamlets.
-The effects were seen across all spheres of society from technology and economy to settlement and religion.
-The Únětice Culture in Central Germany in particular exhibited a remarkably high level of social complexity.
-Based on the funerary record, metal hoards and architectural evidence it has been suggested that by the 20th-19th centuries BC this society had developed into a type of state, ruled by a dominant leader supported by armed troops.
-This is further indicated by evidence for the surplus production and centralisation of agricultural goods, as well as the production of the Nebra Sky Disc.
+The effects were seen across all spheres of society, from technology and economy to settlement and religion.
+The Únětice culture in central Germany in particular exhibited a remarkably high level of social complexity.
+Based on the funerary record, metal hoards, and architectural evidence, it has been suggested that by the 20th-19th centuries BC, this society had developed into a type of state, ruled by a dominant leader supported by armed troops.
+This is further indicated by evidence for the surplus production and centralisation of agricultural goods as well as the production of the Nebra Sky Disc.

 Calendar

 The main entrances of the Pömmelte circular enclosure were oriented towards sunrise and sunset midway between the solstices and equinoxes, indicating that it served as a monument for "ceremonies linked to calendrical rites and seasonal feasting".
 These alignments marked the same dates as later Celtic seasonal festivals such as Beltane and Samhain, which celebrated the transition of the seasons, the harvest, or commemoration of the dead.

-The diameter and ground plan of the Pömmelte enclosure are almost identical to those of Stonehenge in Britain (built around 2500 BC), which was aligned with the solstices and has been interpreted as serving a calendar function.
-According to excavators of the Pömmelte site, the similarities between both monuments indicate that they were built by "the same culture" (the Bell Beaker culture) with "the same view of the world".
+The diameter and ground plan of the Pömmelte enclosure are almost identical to those of Stonehenge in Britain (built around 2500 BC), which was aligned with the solstices and has also been interpreted as serving a calendar function.
+According to excavators of the Pömmelte site, the similarities between both monuments indicate that they were built by "the same culture" (the Bell Beaker culture), with "the same view of the world".
 It has been suggested that the close similarity between Pömmelte and earlier earth-and-timber circular enclosures, such as the Goseck Circle in Germany (c.
 4900 BC) and henges in Britain, may indicate a continuation of traditions dating back to the early Neolithic.